ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 **2.1.
 Simulation**

-Refer to the given circuit diagrams and mentioned steps to simulate an electric circuit with a parallel combination of batteries.
+Refer to the given circuit diagrams and the mentioned steps to simulate an electric circuit with a parallel combination of batteries.

 <img width="357" height="220" alt="image" src="https://github.com/user-attachments/assets/43b1b93f-25aa-4899-ba29-6860fe160ddd" />